GaryMcHugh/Graphics-Project-Keep-Up-Game-3rd-Year/README.md

 - Green circle: adds 2 to the score for every keep up (instead of 1).
 - Orange circle: makes the paddle bigger to make the game easier.
-- Red circle takes 5 away from the users score.
+- Red circle: takes 5 away from the users score.

 ##Instructions